trinker/reports/vignettes/reports_vignette.md

 <hr>

 ### <p id="RF"><a href="http://trinker.github.io/reports_dev/RF.html" target="_blank">RF (reveal.js fragments)</a></p>
 Slidify uses to include animated fragments (see <a href="https://github.com/ramnathv/slidifyExamples/blob/gh-pages/examples/revealjs/index.Rmd" target="_blank">this example</a>) in reveal.js slides.
 This is required per each slide.
-Using &#96;r RF()&#96; reduces the typing invloved with this action.
+Using &#96;r RF()&#96; reduces the typing involved with this action.

 ```r